dbgb/d2-tools/maps.md

   - to L2 ➡️
     - to L3 ➡️
       - L3 ⬆️ ⚔️ _Staff of Kings_
-- to Lost City 📐 (Not on same side as map entrance)
+- to Lost City 📐 (Not same side as entrance)

 ### 5. Lost City ⚪